govuk-one-login/life-events-platform/stack-orchestration/README.md

 To update the parameters used for our stacks, please update the parameters in the `configuration/[ENVIRONMENT]/[PIPELINE]/parameters.json` files.

-For the updating the VPC pipelines, make sure you have the encryption key file as described above, and then run the `decrypt_vpc_parameters.sh` script.
+For updating the VPC pipelines, make sure you have the encryption key file as described above, and then run the `decrypt_vpc_parameters.sh` script.
 Afterwards you will be able to update the parameters.
-These updates will not be tracked unless you then run the `encrypt_vpc_parameters.sh` script afterwards.
+These updates will not be tracked unless you run the `encrypt_vpc_parameters.sh` script after making changes.